TerryTsai/Cruxer/README.md

 Configuration
 =============
-For the Email Service work correctly, configure `spring.mail.username` and `spring.mail.password` located in `src/main/resources/application.yml`
+For the Email Service to work correctly, configure `spring.mail.username` and `spring.mail.password` located in `src/main/resources/application.yml`